Personal shoppingin London.

 - Is the fee separate from what I spend on clothes?

 - Yes.
-The £750 fee covers four hours of curation, on-the-day styling, and the catalogued follow-up.
+The £895 VIP London fee covers virtual prep, five hours of curation and on-the-day styling, plus a month of WhatsApp support.
 Your clothing budget is set separately by you and respected strictly — there are no surprise spends and no commission from any boutique.

 - How much should I budget for clothes?